BeyondQuality/beyondquality/research/public_speaking.md

 Bas Dijkstra: The less text there is on your slides, the better - people either read the slide or listen to you, not both

 Pablo Garcia Munos: When people ask me "What should I talk about" I always reply, what part of testing do you burn the most for right now, that is what you have to speak about.

+Leandro Melendez (aka Señor Performo): First of all, I think you must have a big passion about a relevant topic to create a great talk, a topic that the audience might be interested in.
+Second you must have experience around the topic, even if it is not much, you must have some dirt in your hands from working a bit with it so you can present with more passion and improvise truthfully if needed.

 ### 3. Plan for interaction